nationalarchives/da-ayr-webapp/README.md

 Some of the Flask extensions used,as detailed in the Features section below, may produce their own logs and may have their own configuration and format different to the above.

+### Testing logs

+With pytest we can assert the logs we expect to be written by utilising pytest's inbuilt `caplog` fixture.

 ## Features

 Please refer to the specific packages documentation for more details.
+Details can be found in the [pytest logging documentation](https://docs.pytest.org/en/7.1.x/how-to/logging.html#how-to-manage-logging).

 ### Asset management